Definition of fault in English:

 - He said there may be a charge, but if it's their equipment at fault there won't be a charge.

-- Make an adverse criticism or objection, sometimes unfairly or destructively: he finds fault with everything I doMore example sentences
+- Make an adverse criticism or objection, sometimes unfairly: he finds fault with everything I doMore example sentences

 - It is all too easy to criticise or find fault in what others do.